vmware/vmware-aria-operations-integration-sdk/docs/references/connections.md

     Suite API documentation can be found on any VMware Aria Operations Cluster, by opening `https://[[vmware_aria_operations_cluster_hostname]]/suite-api/doc/swagger-ui.html`.

-When setting up a new connection, `mp-test` will ask if you want to set up connection information for the SuiteAPI.
+When setting up a new connection, `mp-test` will ask if you want to set up the connection information for the SuiteAPI.
 If you are not using this functionality, this can be skipped, otherwise, the hostname should be the VMware Aria Operations Cluster hostname, and the username and password can be any user with permission to access the Suite API.